openstax/oer.exports/README.md

 You can download the zip file from http://sourceforge.net/projects/docbook/files/docbook-xsl-ns/ (1.72 works) and replace the `docbook-xsl` directory with its contents.

+## Install Fonts

+The styles used in these books use openly licensed fonts found in Ubuntu.
+The fonts can be found at http://mountainbunker.org/~ew2/fonts/truetype-open-fonts.zip

 # Generate Books